If you have a Honda CR-V and the “Check Fuel Cap” message comes on, there are several causes and fixes.

 An EVAP system has several components that work together to seal the vapors and feed them back into the engine to be burnt off.

-If there is a leak in the EVAP system, the onboard computer (ECM) with sending out the message “Check Fuel Cap.”
+If there is a leak in the EVAP system, the onboard computer (ECM) will send out the message “Check Fuel Cap.”

 While a loose gas cap is the most common problem, any leak in the EVAP system can cause the error message to display.